 Release And Blocking Technique

-The cadence can be based on 3 people’s names , such as Ricky, Lucy and Mindy.
-Ricky and Lucy lets you know that there are 10 possible rushers that are in the box .
+The cadence can be based on 3 people’s names, Ricky, Lucy, and Mindy.
+Ricky and Lucy let you know that 10 possible rushers are in the box.
 This means that a front-side and backside technique is needed.

-A Mindy call alerts you to let you know that there are are 9 or less rushers in the box.
+A Mindy call alerts you to let you know that there are 9 or fewer rushers in the box.
 Both sides will use a front-side technique here.

-The middle shield will make the protection call ( Ricky , Lucy, Mindy) as well as the play clock call.
+The middle shield will make the protection call ( Ricky, Lucy, Mindy) and the play clock call.
 He will say the time remaining on the play clock followed by a “set” call.
-The set call is a indicator to the snapper to snap the ball.
-He does not have to snap the ball right away , but it should be within 3 seconds of the set call.
+The set call is an indicator to the snapper to snap the ball.
+He does not have to snap the ball right away, but it should be within 3 seconds of the set call.

 A: The toes of the punter are 14 yards away from the long snapper.

-A: A punt is when the punter receives a snap from the ling snapper than drops the ball and kicks it before it hits the ground.
+A: A punt is when the punter receives a snap from the ling snapper, then drops the ball and kicks it before it hits the ground.